MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Timeline

 - Initial failed login attempt
-- Wazuh generated a security alert associated with the attempt
+- Wazuh generated an alert tied to the attempt
-- Repeated attempts generated alerts and also triggered a correlation rule
+- Repeated attempts triggered additional alerts and a correlation rule
-- High severity alert generated due to Multiple Windows logon failures
+- High severity alert generated due to multiple failed logon attempts

 ## Analysis

-Wazuh identified a pattern of repeated failed authentication attempts into our Windows endpoint SMB service, indicating potential brute-force activity.
+Wazuh identified a pattern of repeated failed authentication attempts targeting the SMB service on the Windows endpoint, indicating potential brute-force activity.

 ## Conclusion

-Wazuh successfully detected and escalated suspicious authentication behavior demonstrating log correlation and threat detection.
-Wazuh even identified the username our Kali ATTACKER was using in attempts to gain access.
-Information from the alerts helps narrow down who may be attempting to log in.
-For instance, if the organization had deployed honey tokens to catch potential malicious threats and noticed an ATTACKER trying to login using those credentials, it would be an easy way for the security team to know a malicious ATTACKER had gained access to the network and was trying to further access using the honey tokens.
+Wazuh successfully detected and escalated suspicious authentication behavior, again showing strong log correlation.
+It also captured the username used during the attack attempts, which helps narrow down potential threat activity.

+This kind of visibility becomes even more useful when paired with strategies like honeytokens.
+If fake credentials were planted and an attacker attempted to use them, it would provide a high-confidence indicator of malicious activity, allowing security teams to quickly identify and respond to threats.